justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-discount-rule-type/README.md

 </aui:input>
 ```

 > Implement any UI elements to present when defining a discount rule.
 These will appear immediately after selecting the discount rule type is selected.
-Defining an input will cause the saved value to be stored in the discount rule type's settings properties.
+Defining an input will cause the saved value to be stored in the discount rule's settings properties.
 >
 > See [Using AUI Taglibs](https://help.liferay.com/hc/en-us/articles/360020189212-Using-AUI-Taglibs) for more information on using AUI inputs.